The Minor in History

 - Only 1 course may be double counted between the history minor and another major or minor.

 - No Internship, Independent Study, or AP credit will be accepted towards the history minor.

-- History 101 is now a PREREQUISITE for all history advanced seminars.
-Minors DO NOT have to have to take advanced seminars.
-If they are interested in taking an advanced seminar, then they must first take History 101 (HIST-UA 101).
+- History 101 is now a PREREQUISITE for all history Capstone Seminars.
+Minors DO NOT have to have to take Capstone Seminars.
+If they are interested in taking a Capstone Seminar, then they must first take History 101 (HIST-UA 101).